 All natural wood is suitable for burning on this stove, provided that it is well seasoned and has a moisture content below Twenty Percent.
-The maximum sitable log length for this stove is 30cm.
+The maximum suitable log length for this stove is 30cm in length and logs with a diameter larger than 10cm(100mm) should be split.
 Beware of using manmade woods i.e. Chipboard or Plywood which have a high content of adhesive which can cause damage to the Stove and the Chimney.
 Manmade woods are also now available manufactured primarily from plastic, these must not be burnt in the stove.
 Recently felled generally green in colour or wet wood must not be burnt as this can produce excessive tar and creosote which can damage the fire and chimney, in extreme instances it could potentially cause a fire in the chimney.
 If you find that the wood is burning very quickly reduce the primary air intake and increase the air through the secondary (and tertiary) air inlets.